HILDE MARSTRANDER IS A NORWEGIAN ARTIST, ILLUSTRATOR, AND EX-FASHION JOURNALIST.

 HILDE: – Oslo is my hometown, and I am inspired by both my past, present and views of things to come.
 Oslo has a vibrant cultural scene, including art, architecture, music, dance, literature, poetry, theatre, stage, street markets, food, and people.
 I love the fact that Oslo has transformed from a narrow-minded little puddle into an open and international hot-pot, where there is room for most; different opinions, styles, taste, and preferences.

 DT500ZINE: – ha-ha, any inspirational tip?

-HILDE: – My biggest inspiration in this city is both my close friends and the interesting new people I constantly keep bumping into.
+HILDE: – My biggest inspiration in this city is both my close friends and the impressive new people I continuously keep bumping into.
 Like the team from DOWNTOWN500.
-These meetings restore my faith in humankind, and makes living in Oslo like indulging in a big box of chocolates; you never know what’s in the next wrapper, but you know it will be sweet!
+These meetings restore my faith in humankind, and makes a living in Oslo like indulging in a big box of chocolates; you never know what’s in the next wrapper, but you know it will be sweet!